CMSgov/dpc-static-site/common/docsV1.md

 ### Add a patient
 To register a patient at your organization, you must create a <a href="https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-patient.html" target="_blank" and rel=noopener>Patient</a> Resource as a JSON file in FHIR format.
 The JSON file must be in the BODY of your request with no encoding (raw) when uploading via a POST request to the /Patient endpoint.

-To create the Patient Resource, the JSON file may include additional attributes detailed in the FHIR Implementation Guide within the <a href="https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-patient.html" target="_blank" and rel=noopener>DPC Practitioner Profile</a>, but at a minimum must include the Patient’s:
+To create the Patient Resource, the JSON file may include additional attributes detailed in the FHIR Implementation Guide within the <a href="https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-patient.html" target="_blank" and rel=noopener>DPC Practitioner Profile</a>, but at a minimum must include the patient’s:

 - First and last name
 - Birth date in YYYY-MM-DD